SoftDev4Research/4OSS-lesson/issue-bonanza.md

 - Bug BBQ to fix issues identified during Issue Bonanza.
 Wed-Fri 17-19th Oct, 2018
 - Release!!!
 Mon 29 Oct, 2018

+### Issues

+You can have a look at the issues and join the [discussions](https://github.com/SoftDev4Research/4OSS-lesson/issues).
+If you find something you can fix with a small Pull request, that's the best way you can help us!
+Leave a comment

+## Bug BBQ

+We will work on fixing the issues on this repo and getting all the details ready!
+Join us online Wed-Fri 17-19th Oct, 2018 :D